Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 MeshPhongMaterial

-Basic concepts and types of Maps
+Basic Concepts and Types of Maps

 1. map

-a map that applies a basic color texture.
+A map that applies basic color texture.

 const textureLoader = new THREE.TextureLoader();